 While the How2Recycle Label system is a great new program, you still need to keep up with your local recycling policies.
-This is because the How2Recycle Label was created based upon national data.
-There will be variation in policies around the country, so make sure you stay up to date on your local policies.
+This is because the How2Recycle Label was created based on national data.
+There will be variations in policies around the country, so make sure you stay up to date on your local policies.

 Feature image credit: GreenBlue